Immigrants & Immigration

 Worried about doing this on your own?
 You may be able to get free legal help.

-US employers are required to verify that all employees are authorized to work in the United States by completing a Form I-9 and reviewing documentation of work authorization within a few days of hire.
+US employers are required to check that all employees are authorized to work by completing a Form I-9 and reviewing documents that show someone is allowed to work within a few days of hire.

 - They hold an employer-sponsored work visa, such as an E-2, E-3, H-1B, L-1, O-1, or TN.